 The internal assessment of the students' performance will be done out of 40 Marks.
 The semester Examination will be worth 60 Marks.
-The question paper and semester exam will consist of five questions.
-Each question will carry 12 Marks and consist of four questions, out of which student will be required to attempt either question number (a) and (b) or question number (c) and (d).
-Each question i.e. (a), (b), (c) and (d) will be of 6 marks.
+The question paper and semester exam will consist of two sections A and B. Section A will carry 36 Marks and consist of 5 questions, out of which student will be required to attempt any three questions.
+Section B will comprise of one or more cases / problems worth 24 marks.